rpnlatex v1.4.2

 Named Operators: Typing Tab instead of Enter will typeset your entry as an operator name which behaves the same as built-in operators such as \lim and \sin.
 This gives extra spacing between anything concatenated to (or before) the operator name to match normal math notation.
 Only letters, numbers, spaces and dashes are allowed in operator names.

 LaTeX Entry: Typing another \ after the first one will instead switch into LaTeX entry mode where you can enter an arbitrary zero-argument LaTeX command.
-This can be used to create any standard LaTeX symbol.
-For example: \\boxdot \to\boxdot
+This can be used to create any standard LaTeX symbol: \mathtt{\backslash\backslash boxdot}\Rightarrow\boxdot

-One-argument LaTeX commands can be created using Shift+Enter instead of Enter.
-For example: x\\utildeShift+Enter \to\utilde{x}
+One-argument LaTeX commands can be created using Shift Enter instead of Enter.
+The stack top becomes the argument: x^2 \Rightarrow \mathtt{\backslash\backslash utilde} \Rightarrow \utilde{x^2}

 " Text Entry